zhaohuanqdcn/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new meeting with the location, title and date.
+1. User requests to add a new meeting with the location, title, datetime, duration and recurrences.
 2. System requests for the participant lists.
 3. User enters the participant's name (must be one of the contacts).
 4. System indicates that the addition is successful.